pranavakadiyala/Portfolio/final-project-part-one.md

 ### Structure

-> A project structure that outlines the major elements of your story.
-Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve.
-Make sure the outline is detailed enough that we can see how you anticipate your story unfolding.
-You can incorporate your Story Arc from the in-class exercise along with your user stories and one sentence summary to make the topic even more clear.

 The project includes the following elements:
 * Reduction in learning at the level - math and english
 * Mental health crises